Volkswagen CEO keeps 2012 goals despite headwinds

-PARIS, Sept 26 (Reuters) - German car maker Volkswagen is standing by its “ambitious goals” for this year despite a deepening slump in the European car market, Chief Executive Martin Winterkorn said on Wednesday.
+PARIS (Reuters) - German car maker Volkswagen (VOWG_p.DE) is standing by its “ambitious goals” for this year despite a deepening slump in the European car market, Chief Executive Martin Winterkorn said on Wednesday.

 The Wolfsburg, Germany-based car maker is forecasting an increase in vehicle sales and revenue for the group in 2012 and aims to keep operating profit at last year’s level.